How do you feel when you are asked to speak in public?

 We all know that sheep have what appears as an instinct to follow the other sheep in front of them.

-Unfortunately it seems as though many professionals have developed a similar sheep instinct in following the people they have seen present before them.
+Unfortunately, it seems as though many professionals have developed a similar instinct in following the people they have seen present before them.

 That’s not always the best way to learn how to speak in public

-Thirty years ago that may have worked but today, it’s can easily be a recipe for mediocrity and potential disaster.
+That may have worked thirty years ago but today, it’s often a recipe for mediocrity.
 Not only do many people dread the thought of giving presentations, a great number of us are just as unexcited about attending them.
 So many business presentations are the same today that we really don’t look forward to turning up.

 Today we have to dare to be different, challenge the status quo and stand out from the crowd.